DEADLINES for domestic & international students are not the same

 Step 2.
 Apply to the Master of Business Administration Program

 Domestic and international applicants must first be admitted to the Graduate School before they are considered for admission to the College of Business MBA program.
 To be considered for admission, an applicant must meet one of the following criteria:

-- Have achieved a minimum Graduate Management Admission Test (GMAT) score of 400 and a combined GMAT score and undergraduate GPA such that (GPA x 200) + GMAT ≥ 1050; or
+- Have achieved a minimum Graduate Management Admission Test (GMAT) or equivalent GRE score of at least 400 and a combined GMAT or GRE score and undergraduate GPA such that (GPA x 200) + GMAT ≥1050; or